JoelLindow/morning_exercises_m1b/allergy_test/README.md

 # Allergy test

 This is a multi - day exercise.
-20 to 25 minutes per day allowed for a total of 2 - 3 days.
+20 to 25 minutes per day allowed for a total of 2 - days.

+### How to run

+First off, you'll need the proper allergy code to decode.
+For a default, try Jorge's score

 Joel Lindow
 Software Designer